 Every candy shop faces risks like fire, theft, and injuries.
 If someone sues for damages, the costs could shut down your store, despite its loyal clientele.
 Business insurance offers financial protection so an unexpected event doesn’t set you too far back.

-A BOP bundles commercial property insurance and general liability insurance under one plan.
-It’s often one of the most economical options for a candy or confectionery store.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It’s often the most economical option for a candy shop or confectionery store.

-This policy covers common risks, including customer injuries and property damage at your candy store.
+This insurance covers common third-party risks, including accidents that injure customers or damage their property.
 It’s required for most commercial leases.

 Most states require workers' comp for candy stores that have employees.
-It also protects sole proprietors from work injury costs that health insurance might deny.
+It also protects sole proprietors from work-related injury costs that health insurance might deny.

 This policy helps chocolate shops and candy stores survive data breaches and cyberattacks.
-It's recommended for any shop that handles credit card numbers or other sensitive information.
+It's recommended for any small business that handles credit card numbers or other sensitive information.

 Commercial umbrella insurance boosts coverage on a candy shop's general liability, employer’s liability, or commercial auto insurance once the policy reaches its limit.

-Most states require commercial auto insurance for business-owned vehicles.
+Most states require a commercial auto policy for business-owned vehicles.
 This policy covers accidents involving a candy store's delivery van or other vehicle.